NotSoOld/OpenGPSS/manuals/Manual.md

 ```
 - Usage:

 	This block is used to delete xacts from system.
-It means that xact will not move through model anymore and will be erased from CEC. *reject\_counter\_inc* defines how much should be added to reject counter default variable.
+It means that xact will not move through model anymore and will be erased from CEC. *reject\_counter\_inc* defines how much should be added to reject counter default variable (*rejected*).

 - Example:
 ```